Man Utd-linked Grealish signs new five-year Aston Villa deal | Goal.com

 Man Utd-linked Grealish signs new five-year Aston Villa deal

-Aston Villa captain Jack Grealish has announced that he has signed a new five-year contract with the club.
+Aston Villa captain Jack Grealish has signed a new five-year contract with the club.

-Linked with a move to Manchester United in the early weeks of the summer, the England international has now committed himself to the Villa Park side until 2025.
+Linked with a move to Manchester United in the early weeks of the summer, the England international has now committed himself to Villa Park until 2025.

+In a statement to the club's official website, Grealish said: "I am delighted to make this commitment to Villa.
+It is my club, my home and I am very happy here.

 His performances during the 2019-20 campaign, the first in which Villa were back in the Premier League, won widespread acclaim, with the attacking midfielder scoring eight times in 36 outings and grabbing a further six assists.
 Furthermore, he scored twice in five Carabao Cup matches.